UBC-STAT/stat545.stat.ubc.ca/instructor-guides/making_worksheets.md

 2. You use nbgrader to produce a student-facing version of the worksheet.
 Yes, the solutions are removed in this process.
 3. The "student version" of the worksheet (an .ipynb file) is almost entirely "read and execute only", except for the cells where we ask them to write some code (i.e., provide an answer).

+**Important: Do not edit the worksheet after the creating the student-facing worksheet or autograding will fail.**
+If there is a problem with the worksheet, copy the notebook to a new file in the same directory, and make the fixes in this new document!

 Here are the details of Step 2, courtesy [Tiffany Timbers' instructions](https://github.com/ttimbers/nbgrader_r_demo#the-demo-how-i-created-it-and-ran-it):

 **2A**: Navigate to the `worksheets` folder in the `stat-545-instructor` repo, and run the following code in your shell to "refresh the exchange directory" (whatever that means):